qd-qd/sdk-tutorials/onboarding/chapter-3/1-section-1.md

 ## Networking and protocols

-The term **networking** covers both _hardware and software protocols used to transmit data and let computers communicate_.
+The term **networking** covers both _hardware and the software protocols used to transmit data and let computers communicate_.
 The interaction between software and hardware becomes especially interesting in a blockchain context because of a network's physical aspect.

 Imagine a cable connection between two computers.
 Traditionally a coaxial cable was used to carry a signal.
 Cables can be subject to interference from many things, so there is no guarantee that the signal originating at point A will be received by point B.